-4-link suspension is a great way to upgrade your car’s performance and ride quality as compared to leaf springs.
-Although there are several theories as to which is “better”, in the real world it comes down to available space and preference.
+Let’s compare two popular types of 4-link rear suspension systems.
+A 4-Links is a great way to upgrade your car’s performance and ride quality — especially when compared to leaf springs.
+Although there are several theories as to which type of 4-link is “better”, it comes down to available space and preference.
 Triangulated 4-links and parallel 4-links accomplish the same thing.
 They locate the rear axle in the vehicle in its proper place.
 The bottom 2 links keep the axle in place front to back.
 The upper 2 links keep the axle from rotating, keeping the pinion angle as constant as possible.
 Beyond that one basic function, the two designs begin to differ.

-On a triangulated 4 link the uppers bars are placed at an angle to the lowers.
+On a triangulated 4-link the uppers bars are placed at an angle relative to the vehicle centerline.
 When connected securely to the axle and the frame, they form a “triangle”.
 This is what keeps the rear axle centered under the vehicle.
+There is no need for a separate lateral locating device.

-Conversely, parallel style 4-links utilize a “panhard bar” to keep the axle centered.
-The panhard bar runs perpendicular to the frame rails and horizontally across the vehicle.
-It connecting the axle to the frame by way of links thereby allowing only up and down movement.
+Conversely, with a parallel style 4-link, all bars are parallel to each other and the vehicle centerline.
+A “Panhard bar” or other separate device is required to keep the axle centered.
+The Panhard bar runs perpendicular to the frame rails and horizontally across the vehicle.
+It connects the axle to the frame by way of links thereby allowing only up and down movement.

-A parallel 4 link fits most trucks better because the fuel tank is usually right in front of the axle, inboard of the frame.
-A parallel is sometimes easier to install because the link bar frame mount is one piece instead of two… less time in placing and welding the upper bar mounts.
-But a parallel 4 link requires a panhard bar which adds slightly to the expense and can use up valuable space needed for the exhaust system.
-A panhard bar will also induce a small amount of side to side movement during suspension travel… not enough to feel but it may
+A parallel 4-link fits most trucks better because the fuel tank is usually right in front of the axle, inboard of the frame.
+Universal parallel 4-links are therefore sometimes easier to install because the main link bars utilize a one-piece frame mount instead of two… less time in placing and welding the upper bar mounts.
+But a parallel 4 link requires a Panhard bar which adds slightly to the expense and can use up valuable space needed for your car or truck’s exhaust system.
+A Panhard bar will also induce a small amount of side to side movement during suspension travel… not enough to feel but it may

 Either system is very straight forward to install.
 You will spend more time with the tape measure than the saw or welder.
 All else being equal, for the absolute rookie, the parallel may be a bit easier to visualize and understand during installation.